HubSpotWebTeam/serverless-resource-policy/README.md

 # Serverless Resource Policy

-Creates a whitelist for IP or CIDR addresses for a serverless application, using serverless resource policies.
+Creates a whitelist for IP or CIDR addresses accessing a serverless application, using serverless resource policies.
 This enables you to allow requests only from the IP or CIDR addresses you specify.

 ## Private and Public Stages